Apostolic Traditions and the Church Fathers

 Hell is paved with the skulls of priests.

-St John Chrysostom (c.347-407), Letters
+Popularly attributed to St John Chrysostom (c.347-407)*

 Apostolic Traditions

 Since the Bible fails to mention certain doctrines and practices that are now considered characteristically Christian, some branches of Christianity have looked to early traditions to justify them.
 But the results are disappointing.
 Few genuine traditions can be justified in this way, and worse still, early authorities often confirm many practices that are now regarded as unacceptable.
 For example, a return to the earliest practices would mean that no religious icons would be allowed, either pictures or statues.
 The use of incense would be prohibited as pagan.
 On the other hand, Christians would hold love feasts, and celebrate the Sabbath on Saturdays.
 Easter would be celebrated on the 14th day of the Jewish month of Nisan.
 Infants would not be baptised, and adults would not be baptised except between Easter and Pentecost.
 Baptisms would then involve the triple immersion of the naked baptismal candidate.
-There would be no sacrament of confession or penance, or if we accept the earliest (third century) practices there would be only public penance (exomologesis), permitted once after baptism*.
+There would be no sacrament of confession or penance, or if we accept the earliest (third century) practices there would be only public penance (exomologesis), permitted once after baptism1.
 There would be no priests or bishops, only elders and supervisors, freely elected by the community.

 The whole area of "tradition" is riddled with difficulties.
 The early Church leader and writer Tertullian, who invented the idea of appealing to tradition, used it to justify the practice of triple immersion at baptism, the requirement that the Eucharist should be taken in the early morning, and the prohibition of kneeling at Easter or on Sundays.
 There is no doubt about the position of the early Church on these matters and it is for this reason that various reformed Churches have returned to at least some of these ancient practices.